 Though overall, by the year-end I was able to save about 13 lack after paying all the taxes and expenses (About $20,500).

 Since blogging is my only source of income, you can calculate and decide if blogging is a decent professional in terms of money or not.
-Recently I read this book call “Rich Dad & Poor Dad” and I would recommend you to read the same.
+Recently I read this book called “Rich Dad & Poor Dad” and I would recommend you to read the same.
 This book will give you various ideas on thinking beyond just making money, and how to earn money from your savings.

 One of my biggest mistake in the earlier income report was not to calculate my expenses and for January income report (will be published on 1st February), I will also be calculating my overall expenses.